-This non-disclosure agreement (“agreement”) is made on 08/23/2019, between: Playbook UX Inc, a Delaware corporation (“Company”) and the other party named on the signature page below (“Other Party”) to protect certain confidential information being disclosed between Company and the Other Party solely for the purpose of performing user experience testing with PlaybookUX “testers” “participants” (“Purpose”).
+This non-disclosure agreement (“agreement”) is made on 08/23/2019, between: Playbook UX LLC, a New Hampshire corporation (“Company”) and the other party named (“Other Party”) to protect certain confidential information being disclosed between Company and the Other Party solely for the purpose of performing user experience testing with PlaybookUX “testers” “participants” (“Purpose”).
 Company and Other Party may be referred to in this agreement individually as a “party” and collectively as “parties”.

 Other Party must promptly notify Company of any misuse, misappropriation or unauthorized disclosure of Confidential Information of Company which may come to Other Party’s attention.

 Other Party may disclose Confidential Information to its employees, agents, financial advisers and independent contractors with a need-to-know, only as necessary to fulfill Purpose and provided such parties have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained in this agreement.

 - Permitted disclosure.
 Information disclosed under this agreement will not be considered Confidential Information, if Other Party can prove that such information:

 - was in the public domain prior to the time of disclosure or has entered the public domain through no fault of Other Party;